fleetdm/fleet/docs/REST API/rest-api.md

 | ---- | ------- | ---- | ---------------------------- |
 | labels   | list | body | The list of label names to add to the host. |

-Note: Assigning labels that are already assigned to a host will return success.

 #### Example